 “It’s important to know that that we continued to operate as an independent business from our kitchens in Texas as we always have and have made no changes to our recipes as a result of the Purina acquisition.
 Nestle Purina, like many in the industry, admires Merrick for what we are doing to provide pets with nutritious, quality and safe food.”

 Okay, we have taken a look at ‘Who” Castor Pollux is, so let’s now turn our attention to ‘What’ they provide.
-As mentioned above, Castor Pollux is an organic, all-natural brand of wholesome, premium pet food.
+As mentioned above, Castor Pollux dog food is an organic, all-natural brand of wholesome, premium pet food.
 Furthermore, the company offers a number of both the dry and wet recipes.
 (Organix and Pristine)

 Let’s take a look at a number of those now, starting with the dry recipes.
 Simply click on each product for all the details and pricing:

 - Castor & Pollux ORGANIX Organic Chicken & Sweet Potato Adult Grain-Free – Appropriate for all breed sizes

 - Castor & Pollux ORGANIX Organic Chicken & Oatmeal Recipe – Adult -Appropriate for all breed sizes

 - Castor & Pollux ORGANIX Organic Small Breed Recipe Grain-Free – Adult – Appropriate for Extra Small & Toy Breeds, Small Breeds

 - Castor & Pollux ORGANIX Organic Senior Recipe Grain-Free – Appropriate for all breed sizes